penn201500/tron-wallet-generator-and-transfer/README.md

 - Convert private keys to Tron addresses using Base58Check encoding.
 - Output generated wallets in CSV or JSON format.
 - Transfer TRX from one address to multiple addresses specified in a wallets file.
+- Retrieve TRX from multiple wallets to a central wallet.

 ## Requirements